saurabh02/citrine-python-converter-template/README.md

 # citrine-python-converter-template

-This is a template for defining converters in python.
-It can also be used to guide retrofitting of existing converters.
+This is a template for defining Citrination-compatible converters in python.
+These converters can be hosted on Citrination as an "ingester" or run through the [pif-ingestor](https://github.com/CitrineInformatics/pif-ingestor) CLI driver.
+This is accomplished by defining an extension with a `convert` method is loaded and executed by drivers on Citrination or locally.

 ## Usage